wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 The Cybersecurity Enhancement Act of 2014 (CEA), aka Public Law No. 113-274, provide a voluntary public-private partnership to improve cybersecurity.

-<a name="Threats"></a>

-Definitions: REMEMBER:
-   * A <a href="#Threats">threat</a> is a potential harmful incident.
-   * A threat agent (a malicious actor) is an individual or group that can manifest a threat.
-   * A threat event is a specific instance of a threat

-   * A vulnerability is a (potentially exploitable) weakness where there is the absence of a countermeasure in place.
-   * An exposure is an instance of being subjected or exposed to losses from a threat.
-   * A trigger is an event that indicates that a risk has occurred or is about to occur.
-   * <strong>Enticements</strong> are apparent flaws deliberately made available for penetration and exploitation.

-   * <a href="#Attacks">Attacks</a> are attempts to violate an organization’s security or privacy
-   * An <strong>exploit</strong> is when a threat agent successfully takes advantage of a vulnerability
-   * Likelihood (of occurrence) is a weighted factor that a given threat agent is capable of exploiting a given vulnerability
-   * Level of risk before treatment is the <strong>inherent risk</strong>
-   * A <strong>breach</strong> is an attack that has been successful in reaching its goal.
-   * Impact is the magnitude of harm caused by a threat source
-   <br /><br />

 ## Quantitative risk analysis: